 - Incomplete (a tube from the skin that is closed on the inside and does not connect to any internal structure)

-Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2006.
+Minei JP,Champine JG.
+Abdominal abscesses and gastrointestinal fistulas.
+In: Feldman M, Friedman LS, Brandt LJ, eds.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2010:chap 26.

-Last reviewed 8/12/2011 by Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 8/11/2013 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.

 - Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.